Review & Photo copyright © Jo Forrest

 At the end of this Danny spent the next song walking back to the main stage, passing between the rows of fans with a go-pro recording his interactions with delighted fans who were just as excited at this opportunity to get up close and personal.
 He then got the audience to take eight small jumps from left to right, this was repeated several times and I have to admit it was hilarious watching a sold out arena bounce from side to side.

 Whether you are their biggest fan or not, The Script know how to put on a brilliant show for their fans.
-They spend a lot of time interacting with the crowd with Danny in particular spending as much time in the audience as he does on stage.
+They spend a lot of time interacting with the crowd with Danny in particular spending as much time in the audience as he does on www.
 Informing the crowd that they had had the biggest Meet & Greet in Liverpool, even bigger than Dublin, everybody involved, crowd and band, looked disappointed when the night drew to a close.